From Bookshelf to Box Office: Literature & Film Adaptation

 In this one-semester course, students will study film adaptation through a variety of literary genres (including novel, drama, short story, nonfiction, and even children’s literature) and a variety of film genres (including drama, comedy, science fiction, musical, and animation).
 Students will be challenged to analyze the adaptations well beyond a basic how-the-movie-was-different-from-the-book comparison.
 They will discuss how film borrows from, intersects with, and transforms written texts; and they will examine the history, theories, benefits, and complications of film adaptation.
 By the end of the semester, students will have a greater understanding of the elements of literature and a greater appreciation for the art of filmmaking.

-The course will rely heavily on discussion and written critical analysis.
+This fun yet academic course will rely heavily on critical thinking, discussion, and written critical analysis.
 Students will watch seven movies, read the corresponding literature (including one work of the student’s choosing), and write three papers.

 Date & Time